 If the aggrieved person is not satisfied with the decision of the first tier, they can present the case to Regions Gas (Regas) headquarter.
 Complaint form is attached in Annex 5.
-The SDO there should provide resolution within 15 days The process for the second level of grievances is as follows:
+SDO where they should provide resolution within 15 days, following is the second level of grievances:

-- The Social Development Officer in Regions Gas (Regas) headquarter will handle technical, environmental and land acquisition complaints.
+- 1. The Social Development Officer in Regions Gas (Regas) headquarter will handle technical, environmental and land acquisition complaints.
 Regions Gas (Regas) headquarter SDO should receive the unsolved problems.
 Thereafter, the SDO gets in contact with the petitioner for more information and forwards the complaint to the implementing entities for a solution. - 2.
 The SDO should follow the complaints and document how they were solved within 15 days. - 3.
 The SDO should update the complainant on the outcome of his/her complaint.